epam/NGB/docs/md/publications/dataset-prioritisation-of-sv.md

 ## Figure 7.
 EML4-ALK inversion fusion

-1. Navigate to [EML4-ALK fusion locus](http://ngb.opensource.epam.com/catgenome/#/pId/1/chr/2/start/29224543/end/29225020) *(click a link to navigate to a public NGB instance)*
+1. Navigate to [EML4-ALK fusion locus](http://ngb.opensource.epam.com/catgenome/#/pId/2/chr/2/start/29224732/end/29224832) *(click a link to navigate to a public NGB instance)*
 2. Inversion variation with alignments will be shown
-3. Left-click a variation on a VCF track - context menu with two options will be shown
+3. Left-click a variation on a VCF track (lumpy) - context menu with two options will be shown
  * Show info
  * Show pair in split screen
 ![ALK-EML4](../installation/images/docker-1.png)